radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 Once you have tested your configuration and are ready to deploy your architecture, the RadiantOne service can be configured to start as a Linux Daemon.
 The startup script is located in $RLI_HOME/bin/rc.d (for init.d scripts) and $RLI_HOME/bin/system.d (for system.d scripts).
 Documents to assist with the configuration of the service are located at $RLI_HOME/bin/rc.d/readme.txt (for init.d scripts) and $RLI_HOME/bin/system.d/readme.txt (for system.d scripts).

-Assuming you are logged into your LINUX machine, use the following commands on the leader node first if you are running in a cluster.
-Once the daemon is running on the leader node, run the following commands on the follower/follower-only nodes:
+Assuming you are logged into your LINUX machine, run the following commands on your RadiantOne nodes if you are running in a cluster.

 For init.d scripts: